scitran/client/Home.md

 The **scitran client** includes implementations in both Matlab and Python.

-We gratefully acknowledge the [Simons Foundation](https://www.simonsfoundation.org/) and particularly the [Simons Foundation Autism Research Initiative](https://sfari.org/) for their support of the [Project on Scientific Transparency] (http://post.stanford.edu).
+The Wandell lab gratefully acknowledge the [Simons Foundation](https://www.simonsfoundation.org/) and particularly the [Simons Foundation Autism Research Initiative](https://sfari.org/) for their support of the [Project on Scientific Transparency] (http://post.stanford.edu).
+The code in this repository and the api functionality are being developed by Michael Perry, Renzo Frigato, Gunnar Schaefer, and Brian Wandell.